Recipe Overview

 Closeup of Chicken Kofta Ingredients blended together.

+Shape meat mixture.
 After you get the meat combined with all the other ingredients, form it around wooden skewers.
-I recommend soaking the skewers in water for at least 30 minutes so they don’t start on fire.
+(I recommend soaking the skewers in water for at least 30 minutes so they don’t start on fire.)

-You could also grill these, but the mixture is fairly loose and you might have some problems with it falling through the grates of the grill.
+Broil.
+Place the chicken kofta on a baking sheet lined with foil for easy cleanup and broil until they’re cooked through, turning once.
+Sometimes chicken kofta is grilled but this mixture is fairly loose and you might have some problems with it falling through the grates of the grill.
 I’d recommend broiling or maybe using a grill pan.

 Partial closeup of prepared chicken kofta.

-You can eat this straight off the kebabs or you can slide the meat off and use a fork and knife – whatever you prefer!
+Serve.
+You can eat chicken kofta straight off the kebabs or you can slide the meat off and use a fork and knife, whatever you prefer!
 Serve it with rice, tahini sauce, and a salad

 Recipe